cyrus-and/chrome-remote-interface/README.md

   (tabs) { return 0; }`);
 - `protocol`: [Remote Debugging Protocol][rdp] descriptor object.
 Defaults to use the protocol chosen according to the `remote` option;
 - `remote`: a boolean indicating whether the protocol must be fetched *remotely* or if the local version must be used.
-It has not effect if the `protocol` option is set.
+It has no effect if the `protocol` option is set.
 Defaults to `false`.

 `callback` is a listener automatically added to the `connect` event of the returned `EventEmitter`.
 When `callback` is omitted a `Promise` object is